Online Colleges by State and School Type

 List of 11 Different College Types

 Private CollegesPrivate colleges and universities are institutions that are not operated by government agencies.
 A private college may be structured as a non-profit or for-profit institution depending on their charter and business model.
 As such, they rely on tuition along with private grants, endowments, and contributions to properly function.
-Generally speaking, the tuition at private colleges tend to be higher than their public counterparts but often provide gracious financial aid packages to help offset the tuition differences.
+Generally speaking, the published tuition at private colleges tend to be higher than their public counterparts.
+However the tuition discounts at private colleges are at an all-time high given the gracious financial aid packages that students are receiving.

 Career CollegesA career college is often interchangeable with the terms vocational college and trade school as the emphasis is very similar from school type to school type.
 Career colleges exist to provide quality technical and vocational skills to students.
 The objective of the material learned in a career college is to provide a platform for students to move from school to a skilled trade job upon completion.
 As vocational and trade schools evolve, many have provided an increasing emphasis on academic preparation in addition to the technical and vocational skills.

 Nursing CollegesNursing colleges are either a stand-alone higher education institution or a dedicated department within a larger college or university.
 In either care, the focus of a nursing college is to best equip students with the education and training to become a professional nurse.
-If you are interested in learning more about a career in nursing, take the time to read our blog entitled Complete Nursing Career Guide.
-The range of career tracks and job responsibilities within the nursing profession is as exciting as it is diverse.
+If you are interested in learning more about a career in nursing, take the time to read our acclaimed resource guide entitled Complete Nursing Career Guide.
+The range of career tracks and job responsibilities within the nursing profession for women and men is as exciting as it is diverse.

 Fashion Art SchoolsFashion art schools or fashion design school is an entity emphasizing the aesthetics and design into clothing and accessories.
 As you know, fashion is heavily emphasized by culture, region, and social attitudes which oscillates over time.
 The goal of a student attending a fashion art school is to construct clothing and accessories that are pleasing to the eye and functional.
 These creations can be produced for a niche market or for the general public depending on the brand, emphasis, and distribution channels.

-Cosmetology SchoolsA cosmetology school is a college focused on the study and application of beauty treatment.
+Cosmetology SchoolsAn accredited cosmetology school is a college focused on the study and application of beauty treatment.
 The range of beauty treatments is often associated with skin and hair but has evolved to include cosmetics, waxing, electrology, manicures, pedicures, wigs, hair analysis, reflexology, aroma therapy, hair coloration, and microcurrent to name a few.
-The coursework in a cosmetology college coupled with hands-on practical experience are designed to provide students with the know-how to step into a variety of vocations within cosmetology
+The coursework in a cosmetology college coupled with hands-on practical experience are designed to provide students with the know-how to step into a variety of vocations within cosmetology such as nail technician, barber, and esthetician.

 Christian and Bible Colleges & UniversitiesOnline Christian and Bible colleges are focused on providing course curricula on bible knowledge and theology along with research skills and biblical discernment.
 In other words, higher education institutions known as bible colleges, theological institutes, or bile institutes help equip students with a deep theological education and practical ministry training.
 Bible colleges predominantly offer undergraduate degrees albeit online or a traditional classroom programs; however, some have created graduate degree curriculum and other degree types like certificate programs, associate degrees, and diploma equivalent courses.